"Famous quote goes here"

 The Beauty of extinct life

 The history of life on Earth is a guide to the present.
 It takes us on a journey of wonder to see all of the trial and error it has gone through, and it helps us understand why it behaves the same way today.
 Once life started, it never stopped.
-Through mass extinsion and famine, through dry summers and freezing winters, or acid rains and asteroids.
+Through mass extintion and famine, through dry summers and freezing winters, or acid rains and asteroids.
 It pushes onward with unshakable strength.

-There may not be many uses for Paleontology.
+There may not be many practical uses for Paleontology.
 It may be hard for people to see why anyone should care at all.
 But there are many reasons to dedicate your life to it.
 Some that may come to mind is a love for life, a thirst for excitment and mystery, or a yearning for wonder.
 And more importantly, because it's fun.
 REALLY fun.

 But that's just the way I see it, anyway.